The English Defence League's ranks may have swollen, but they still all have tiny brains.

 Then he quoted Martin Luther King, the political equivalent of saying you’re not racist because you have a black friend.
 In a sublimely ridiculous rhetorical flourish, he then equated the thousand or so drunken bigots in Whitehall with the army of the Holy Roman Empire who beat the Ottoman army at the Battle of Vienna in 1683.
 It was like the drunken rant of a taxi driver channelled through Foucault's Pendulum.

 Then it was the turn of Kev Carroll, another EDL top boy, to say something stupid.
 He decided to go with the claim that the demonstration in Newcastle had been attended by 7,000, massaging the real attendance figures up almost fourfold.
 Then he equated hatred of the EDL to hatred of Lee Rigby.
-Which is too absurd for words.
+Which is even more absurd than the fact that at one point during the day they tried to hold a fascist rally in a gay bar.

 When the speeches have stopped, the chants of a group of anti-fascists became audible and the two groups, separated by the police, started jeering and chucking bottles at each other.
 Which looked like this (check out Robinson's army camo jacket):